P-Pratheeksha/Employee-Management-with-SQL/README.md

 # Employee-Management-with-SQL
-A baasic SQL project for employee management
+A basic SQL project for employee management